offgrid88/nueberzug/README.md

 # New Maintainer commitement
 I am not the owner of this project, since it's closed I chose to develop features and updates that I need by making this a fork.
 All issues raised by others will be adressed if it is an issue related to the software itself, if time is available of course.
 A feauture will be implemented if I have the time and capacity to do it. pull requests will be reviewed ASAP.
+All credits goes to the owner and other contributors who will help make this projet great again
  # Überzug